Skyline-23/FloatingHUD/README.md

 ## Notes
 - Pure SwiftUI; no external dependencies.
-- Matched-geometry effects are used internally; consistent icon/text across states yields the smoothest transitions.
+- Icon + compact label are now matched-geometry animated into the expanded header; keep those elements consistent across states for the smoothest transitions.

 ## License
 MIT